davidtchiu/davidtchiu.github.io/index.md

 ### Biosketch

 I am an Associate Professor and Chair of Computer Science at the [University of Puget Sound](https://pugetsound.edu).
-I completed a PhD in Computer Science and Engineering at [The Ohio State University](https://cse.osu.edu) as a member of the [High-Performance Systems Group](https://cse.osu.edu/research/systems).
-I studied under the supervision of Gagan Agrawal.
+I completed a PhD in Computer Science and Engineering at [The Ohio State University](https://cse.osu.edu) as a member of the [High-Performance Systems Group](https://cse.osu.edu/research/systems) and under the supervision of Gagan Agrawal.
 My doctoral dissertation was on the dynamic composition and performance optimizations of scientific workflows over distributed cloud computing environments.
 I also worked on (and continue to work on) problems involving cloud data management and indexing.
 My current teaching and research interests include data management and distributed cloud computing.
 I am a member of ACM and senior member of the IEEE.

 Here's a link to my [curriculum vitae](CV.pdf).

 ### Recent Activities

-- (7/2021) I'm chairing the Demo/Short Paper Session at SSDBM 2021, and I'm also giving a talk, "Caching Support for Range Query Processing on Bitmap Indices."
+- (7/2021) I'm chair of the Demo/Short Paper Session at SSDBM 2021, and I'm also giving a talk, "Caching Support for Range Query Processing on Bitmap Indices."
 - (5/2021) Our paper on bitmap caching has been accepted to SSDBM 2021 as a long paper.
 Congrats to Sarah McClain (BS'20), Manya Mutschler-Aldine (BS'21), and Colin Monaghan (BS'22).
 - (6/2020) Elevation to IEEE Senior Member grade.
 - (4/2020) Congrats to Colin Monaghan on receiving a summer research grant to study replacement policies in bitmap index caching.